Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-- Spread a three inch layer of mulch around the inside the basin to three inches away from the trunk.
+- Spread a three-inch layer of mulch around the inside the basin to three inches away from the trunk.
 Use slow-degrading softwood mulch, such as pine straw or cypress to add nitrogen to the soil.

-Although the burning bush can tolerate a variety of soil and climate conditions, it must have full-sun for most of the day in order to have the massive show of colorful red
+- Sun Requirements: Although the burning bush can tolerate a variety of soil and climate conditions, it must have full-sun for most of the day in order to have the massive show of colorful red

-Water the shrub deeply and often during the first season to encourage an extensive root system.
+- Water Needs: Water the shrub deeply and often during the first season to encourage an extensive root system.

-Prune in the late winter or early spring to help the shrub stay healthy and looking neat.
+- Maintenance: Prune in the late winter or early spring to help the shrub stay healthy and looking neat.
 Cut the shrub narrower on the top and wider on the bottom to allow sun to penetrate to the interior of the plant.

-Apply fertilizer in early spring.
+- Fertilizing: Apply fertilizer in early spring.

-Light pruning helps maintain the overall shape of the bush and can be completed at any time of the year.
-Cut back overgrown branches to keep the basic of shape of the bush.
+- Light pruning helps maintain the overall shape of the bush and can be completed at any time of the year.
+Cut back overgrown branches to keep the basic shape of the bush.
 Make cuts at a 45-degree angle to allow easy water run-off.

-Routine pruning removes dead or diseased wood, and encourages healthy wood Routinely prune every year during the late winter or early spring.
+- Routine pruning removes dead or diseased wood, and encourages healthy wood Routinely prune every year during the late winter or early spring.

-Heavy pruning refers to pruning after the bush has been neglected, or if you wish to rejuvenate the shrub.
+- Heavy pruning refers to pruning after the bush has been neglected, or if you wish to rejuvenate the shrub.
 Complete heavy pruning in later winter or early spring before new growth.
-Cut about 1/3 of the canes growing form the base of the bush.
+Cut about 1/3 of the canes growing from the base of the bush.
 Cutting back so deeply into the bush opens up the shrub, allowing more light and air into the shrub.

 The burning bush makes a great statement, especially when displayed en masse.
 Consider planting the burning bush as a hedge for ultimate impact, or in front of larger evergreen shrubs.
 Select a nice contrasting color, one that won’t clash when your burning bush is in all its brilliance.

-Due to their rapid growth, and large size some homeowners use this shrub as a privacy screen.
+Due to their rapid growth and large size, some homeowners use this shrub as a privacy screen.
 The burning bush can reach 6 to 8 feet tall and 8 to 10 feet wide.